1971 World Series: Game 7

 Series MVP Roberto Clemente drew first blood for the Pirates by hitting a two-out homer in the fourth off Cuellar.
 The Pirates added another run in the eighth when José Pagán doubled in Willie Stargell.

 The only run the O's could muster off Blass was an RBI groundout by Don Buford in the eighth.
 Blass would get his second complete game win of the series.

 Game 7 was the only game in which the visiting team won.
 It was the fourth World Series in which the home team won each of the first six games before the road team won Game 7 with the others being 1955, 1956 and 1965.

 After Game 2, the O's bats went silent.
-After hitting the Pirates pitching staff for 16 runs and 24 hits in the first two games, the O's scored only eight runs on 21 hits, hitting only .141 (21–149) in the next five games, enabling the Pirates to upset the Orioles.
+After pounding the Pirates pitching staff for 16 runs and 24 hits in the first two games, the O's scored only eight runs on 21 hits, hitting only .141 (21–149) in the next five games, enabling the Pirates to upset the Orioles.
 The O's as a team hit a poor .205 for the series.

 The first pitch was one hour later than usual due to a Baltimore ordinance, since repealed, which prohibited Sunday sporting events from beginning prior to 2 p.m.
 This also occurred in Game 4 of the 1966 World Series and Game 2 of the 1969 World Series.